symbiotejs/docsite/md/Lifecycle.md

   }

   initCallback() {
     // CUSTOM: Element is connected to DOM.
 Unlike a "connectedCallback" would be called only once.
-Data context is availible.
+Data context is available.
   }

   disconnectedCallback() {